 hong kong. vancouver. los angeles.

-This project is an integration of materials and programs within a specifically sited context.
-The design of this project is a public library, located in the Silver Lake reservoir in Los Angeles, California.
-The library includes reading spaces, archive areas, a cafe, bathrooms and services.
-The project is a geology library, with each individual pods representing tectonic plates, and the idea of how they can all be pieced back together.
-Slanted roofs also emphasizes the idea that these “plates” are colliding with one another.
-The metal skin is a perforated mirror, with the idea that it could reflect the surrounding during the day, while perforate light out from the inside at night.
+This project explores an integration of materials and programs within a uniquely sited context.
+Given the program of a public library located in the Silver Lake reservoir in Los Angeles, California.
+The concept of the project is largely inspired by the natural landscape of the site, specifically how paths in the park merge and collide, in ways like how tectonic plates create form through collision.
+The project is a geology library, with each individual pod representing tectonic plates, and the idea of how they can all be pieced back together.
+Slanted roofs also emphasize the idea that these “plates” are colliding with one another.
+Materially, the facade is a perforated metal panels with a mirror finish, with the idea that it could reflect the surrounding during the day, while perforate light out from the inside at night.

 GROUND FLOOR PLAN